Why Do Allergies Trigger Asthma? What Can You Do?

-It's estimated that up to 70 percent of asthmatics have allergies.
-Most of us have a double whammy that is often referred to as allergic asthma or extrinsic asthma.
+Many of us have a double whammy that is often referred to as allergic asthma or extrinsic asthma.
 So what are allergies, and why do they make asthma worse?

-"Some of these antibodies attach to the outside of another special type of white blood cell called a mast cell.
-Mast cells are scattered throughout the skin and respiratory tract and their purpose is to help mediate the inflammatory response of the immune system.
-IgE antibodies can remain attached to mast cells for many years."
+Some of these antibodies attach to the outside of another special type of white blood cell called a mast cell.
+Mast cells are scattered throughout the skin and respiratory tract.
+Their role is to help mediate the inflammatory response of the immune system.
+IgE antibodies can remain attached to mast cells for many years.

 This response is good if the invader is a bad parasite, bacteria or virus.
 But an allergy is a defense against allergens, things that are harmless to 90 percent of people.

 The most common mediator is histamine.
-NJH states that "Histamine opens small blood vessels causing them to leak fluid.
-This results in inflammation: warming and swelling of the skin, itching and watery eyes.
-Histamine causes sneezing and increased mucus production in the nasal cavity and airways that lead to runny nose, post nasal drip, and cough."
+It opens small blood vessels causing them to leak fluid, resulting in warming and swelling of the skin, itching and watery eyes.
+Histamine causes sneezing and increased mucus production in the nasal cavity and airways that lead to runny nose, post nasal drip, and cough.

-Other options you can try are antihystamines like Claratin, leukotriene antagonists like Singulair, and IgE inhibitors like Xolair.
-And, of course, there's the old stanby therapy called "Allergen Avoidance."
+Other options are antihistamines, such as Claritin, leukotriene antagonists, such as Singulair, and IgE inhibitors, such as Xolair.
+And, of course, there's the old standby therapy called "Allergen Avoidance."